-The South Coast Air Quality Management District (SCAQMD) staff appreciates the opportunity to comment on the above-mentioned document.
+The South Coast Air Quality Management District (SCAQMD) staff appreciates the opportunity to comment on the above-mentioned project.
 The SCAQMD staff's comments are recommendations regarding the analysis of potential air quality impacts from the proposed project that should be included in the Draft CEQA document.
-Please send the SCAQMD a copy of the CEQA document upon its completion.
-Note that copies of the Draft CEQA document that are submitted to the State Clearinghouse are not forwarded to the SCAQMD.
 Please forward a copy of the Draft CEQA document directly to SCAQMD at the address in our letterhead.
 In addition, please send with the Draft CEQA document all appendices or technical documents related to the air quality and greenhouse gas analyses and electronic versions of all air quality modeling and health risk assessment files.
 These include original emission calculation spreadsheets and modeling files (not Adobe PDF files).
 Without all files and supporting air quality documentation, the SCAQMD will be unable to complete its review of the air quality analysis in a timely manner.
 Any delays in providing all supporting air quality documentation will require additional time for review beyond the end of the comment period.